FOSSRIT/hfoss2024-blogs/_posts/2024-03-21-Fixing a Clippy Bug.md

 author: Andrew Cudzinovic
 ---

-# Contributing to Clippy: First Bug Fix

-## Clippy: What and Why
+# Clippy: What and Why

 Clippy is a tool known as a linter, which reads through your source code and suggests improvements where your code is suboptimal in various ways.
 It's the